kube-HPC/mcp-server/resources/assistant_instructions.md

 **User:** “What is HKube?”
 1. Call `list_resources()` → find `HKube.md`.
-2. Call `read_resource("HKube.md")` → get content.
+2. Call `read_resource("HKube.md")` → read its content.
-3. Reply: “Based on `HKube.md`: HKube is an open-source workflow orchestration platform for machine learning pipelines.”
+3. Reply: “Based on `HKube.md`: HKube is an open-source platform for managing and orchestrating machine learning pipelines.”
-4. Offer: “Would you like to read the full document?”
+4. Offer: “Would you like to view the full document?”